Chuckwalla Mountains: Flora and fauna

 In the Chuckwalla Mountains, naturalist Edmund C. Jaeger discovered the hibernating common poorwill.
 (After his death in 1983, Jaeger's cremated remains were scattered in the same canyon.)
 The location is now preserved as the Edmund C. Jaeger Nature Sanctuary.

 History

 The Chuckwalla Mountains have had many visitors over the millennia, as they are situated near heavily traveled east-west routes and feature several sources of water, the most prominent being Corn Springs.
 Several successful mines have been dug, including the Red Cloud, Aztec, and Granite.

+Friar Francisco Garcés, traveling north on the Colorado River reached the Pools of Tesquien today known as Chuckwalla Springs on February 28, 1776 on an expedition to the San Gabriel Mission near Los Angeles from Tucson, possibly by using the Halchidoma Trail.
+Garcés traveled around the Mojave Desert, eventually reaching his destination through the Cajon Pass/Mojave Trail.